 - $150K+.
 Looker Enterprise, Salesforce Tableau Enterprise with Data Cloud, Domo Enterprise, Sisense embedded at scale.

-5. What is your team’s SQL confidence?
+5. Your team’s SQL confidence

 Analyst-heavy team (everyone writes SQL): Hex or Metabase, where SQL is the primary interface.
 Mixed team (some SQL, some not): Sigma or Tableau, which accommodate both.
 Business-user-led (no SQL expectation): Domo, Power BI, or ThoughtSpot, which hide SQL entirely.